Reference Framework, Standardization and Legal Aspects of Facial Spoofing Detection

 - Requirements.
 To verify a person, the following items are needed: valid ID, reliable transmission channels, correct ID registration, integrity of the entire process, etc. These are general requirements explained in the subsequent paragraphs.

 - Threats.
-This section lists expired documents, forgeries and tampered IDs as primary threats.
+Primary threats include expired documents, forgeries and tampered IDs etc.

 - Threat detection.
 Attack scenarios and attack assurance levels are specified in this paragraph.

 - Ownership assessment.
-It should be checked whether the ownership of a document is legit or not, for which assurance levels are proposed.
+It should be checked whether the ownership of a document is legitimate or not, for which assurance levels are proposed.

 - ID attributes registration.
 This stage focuses on the functional quality of the verification system rather than on security.
 Specifically, it pays attention to data capture and potential errors that can occur during the process.